Santa Clarita Workers' Compensation Attorneys

 This may seem like a no-brainer, but this is complicated by the existence of independent contractors.
 Although they may work for an employer, independent contractors are not considered employees and are therefore not eligible for workers’ comp benefits.

 However, many workers are misclassified as independent contractors, and should actually be considered employees.
-If you have been denied benefits because your employer wrongfully classifies you as an independent contractor, call our Santa Clarita workers’ compensation attorneys today.
+If you have been denied benefits because your employer wrongfully classifies you as an independent contractor, call our workers’ compensation attorneys in Santa Clarita today.

 The Illness or Injury Must be Related to Work